andrewevans0102/time-lapse-with-raspberry-pi/README.md

 I scripted out steps 9-11 above with [COPY_LOCAL.sh](./shell-scripts/COPY_LOCAL.sh).
 This creates a folder inside the `Pictures` folder on a MacBook.
 The output files are then stored in a directory named for the date and time of the download.

 If you wanted to see the source files that the Raspberry Pi used to create the video, use the [COPY_PICTURES.sh](./shell-scripts/COPY_PICTURES.sh) script to put them on your MacBook.

+If you want to use the Raspberry Pi Camera Module and PiCamera Library, use the [COPY_FILES_BUILD_LOCAL.sh](./shell-scripts/COPY_FILES_BUILD_LOCAL.sh) script to copy the generated images over to your MacBook.

 ## mencoder